 South Korea uses a progressive income tax rate for employees that includes additional rates for local income tax.
 Employees are all part of a mandatory social security system and National Health Insurance (NHI), and both employees and employers contribute to the NHI at a rate that depends on the employee’s salary.

-South Korea Payroll Options
+South Korea Payroll Options for Companies

 Companies can choose from four main South Korea payroll options when expanding: